SmingHub/Sming/Sming/Libraries/libsodium/README.md

 ## Build Details
 To build the library, Sming's standard component build process is used in favor of libsodium's original autotools based build process, which is not compatible with the xtensa-lx106-elf architecture.
 The list of source files, as well as compiler definitions, are hard-coded in component.mk according to the outcomes of (a hacked version of) the configure script.
-All optimizations leveraging x86/ARM architecture-specific assembly intructions are disabled and **only C reference implementations are used** instead.
+All optimizations leveraging x86/ARM architecture-specific assembly instructions are disabled and **only C reference implementations are used** instead.
 This is true even when compiling for the "Host" architecture.
 As a side effect, **there is no need to invoke `sodium_init()` on application startup** (which would otherwise detect available CPU features and select optimal implementations accordingly).

 ## Notes on Random Number Generation